AdeeshKolluru/AdeeshKolluru.github.io/_pages/about.md

   - /about.html
 ---

-_<span style="color:red">New:</span>  I'm planning to graduate in Fall 2024 and looking for full-time opportunities.
-Reach out to me if you have any relevant positions!_
+[comment]: <> (_<span style="color:red">New:</span>  I'm planning to graduate in Fall 2024 and looking for full-time opportunities.
+Reach out to me if you have any relevant positions!_)

-I am a fourth-year Ph.D. student advised by [John Kitchin](https://engineering.cmu.edu/directory/bios/kitchin-john.html) (previously by [Zachary Ulissi](https://ulissigroup.cheme.cmu.edu/bio/)) at Carnegie Mellon University.
+I am a Ph.D. student advised by [John Kitchin](https://engineering.cmu.edu/directory/bios/kitchin-john.html) (previously by [Zachary Ulissi](https://ulissigroup.cheme.cmu.edu/bio/)) at Carnegie Mellon University.
 My work broadly focuses on building efficient machine learning methods and frameworks to accelerate molecular and material discovery.
 As part of my Ph.D., I have been collaboratively working on the [Open Catalyst Project](https://opencatalystproject.org/) with [Meta AI](https://ai.facebook.com/).

 ## Research Contributions